georgiee/coding-for-kids/slides.md

 ![](images/02-why/homer-programmer-2.gif )

 ---
-^ So if coding is such an easy word
+^ If coding is such an easy word

 ^ Let’s try a thesis.